Our mission is to provide special needs populations the opportunity

 Jan 2015 – The C.A.S.T. for Kids Foundation announces the addition of a new staff member, Todd Stanley of Windsor, CA. Todd will serve as a C.A.S.T.
 Western Field Representative, attending several events in California and other Western States.
 Todd has attended several C.A.S.T. for Kids events over the last couple of years as a Volunteer Boat Captain, and has a real passion for helping the kids.
 “I am honored to be a part of C.A.S.T.”, said Todd, “and look forward to helping C.A.S.T. serve children for many years to come.”
 Todd works in the insurance business, and enjoys the outdoors, family and friends and visiting Yosemite National Park each year.
 Welcome to the family Todd!

-Brenda has been involved with the C.A.S.T. for Kids program at the Phoenix Area Office for the past ten years.
+Brenda has been involved with the C.A.S.T. for Kids program as a volunteer for the past ten years.
 She started by helping stuff the goodie bags and the preparation on the day before the event at Lake Pleasant.
 Then in 2011, she needed to step up and run the registration at the event due to an emergency with the coordinator.
 After attending the event, she was hooked and advanced to being the co-coordinator for the last five years.
 Her own family has been touched with Autism and ADHD, so the C.A.S.T for Kids event was natural for them to appreciate.
 The event has become a family affair for them each year and they never stop being in awe of the generosity of the boat captains and the numerous volunteers.

-Brenda is currently a Contract and Repayment Specialist and hopes to retire in a few years to have more time to represent the C.A.S.T. for Kids Foundation and continue to watch those smiles.
+Brenda hopes to retire in a few years to have more time to represent the C.A.S.T. for Kids Foundation and continue to see those big smiles.
 She has enjoyed watching the interaction between the kids and the boat captains each year and still hasn’t decided which one is more excited.
 They form a special bond that’s hard to beat.
-“I’m thrilled to be a part of the C.A.S.T. for Kids family and looks forward to attending the events and meeting lots of special kids, their families and all of the generous volunteers that make it all happen.”
+“I’m thrilled to be a part of the C.A.S.T. for Kids family and look forward to attending the events and meeting lots of special kids, their families and all of the generous volunteers that make it all happen.”

 History In Brief